PSMFC-Streamnet-RMPC/api-docs/README.md

 4. **Multiple Values**:
     - You may specify multiple values for any string field that defines an enumerated list (enum) of possible values.
     - Separate the values with a comma (e.g., **`column1=value1,value2`**).
 If used with the **`<>`** operator, it will select only records that **`DO NOT`** have any of the vales.
     - **Important Note**: Before this function analyzes the query operators, JSON schema validation is performed.
 Therefore, the multiple values operator is only suitable for string fields.
 Single number fields with a comma in the value will not be recognized correctly and can result in unexpected behaviors.
-Ensure that only string fields with an enum list use the comma-separated format when leveraging the IN operator.
 <!--
 5. **Date-Time Columns**:
     - For columns with a date-time format, the function will use the **`date(column)`** format in the SQL statement.